Hi, I’m Alice…

 I saw how fragile “someday” really is.

-We never truly know how long we have to become ourselves, how much of our lives we’ll spend being someone else, and how many people we’ll miss along the way.
+We never truly know how long we have to become ourselves, how much of our lives we’ll spend being someone else, or how many people we’ll miss along the way.

 For a brief span of time at the end of his existence